metaknightccc/CSUY3113_Exercise_3/README.md

 - haters are flying towards the player and we dodge them lol
 - shooting competition sim
 - shoot the ducks kinda game except in 3D?
+- left 4 dead 2?
+Kill zombies as many as you can and wait for rescue